xz0127/tp/docs/UserGuide.md

 The guide also uses the following symbols and formatting:
 * Words that looks like [this]() ...
 * Words that looks like `this` are words used in commands.
-* Words that looks like <kbd>this<kbd> are keys that you can press using your keyboard
+* Words that looks like <kbd>this</kbd> are keys that you can press using your keyboard

 --------------------------------------------------------------------------------------------------------------------